bjcorder/bjcorder/README.md

 ## 🔭 I’m currently working on ...

 * Research into LLM business logic analysis methodologies.
-* Developing security-lint, a deterministic linter for business logic flaws and invariant analysis.
+* Developing Rulepath, a deterministic linter for business logic flaws and invariant analysis.
 * Developing SecFlow, a defensive AppSec model harness.

 <!--